opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 }
 ```

-This API returns a list of batch job active tasks:
+The API returns a list of active batch job tasks:

 ```json
 {